 It pulls the air through this filter and takes out all the allergens and nasty stuff from the air.
 A real must if you have pets.

-The 5 Best Budget Vacuum Cleaners Under £100 in the UK
+Other Great Budget Vacuum Cleaners Under £100 Reviewed

 - Hepa Filter